 If you’ve somehow managed to stay spoiler-free on the third season of HBO’s Game of Thrones but aren’t caught up on the episodes, it’s time to stop pressing your luck.
 Season three is now available on Blu-ray and it’s definitely worth picking up, even if you’re just a casual fan.
 Season four premieres on April 6th at 9/8c, so now’s a great time to refresh your memory on all of the events leading up to that incendiary penultimate episode.
 It’s more than just a collection of episodes, however, as there are plenty of special features to be found, including episode commentaries that share some behind-the-scenes anecdotes, lots of in-depth information pulled from the world of Westeros and the mind of George R.R.
 Martin, and an extensive featurette dedicated to the season’s most provocative hour, “The Rains of Castamere.”
-Hit the jump for my review.
+Hit the jump for my Game of Thrones season three Blu-ray review.

 One great thing about owning these episodes on Blu-ray is the ability to take your time watching them, all the better to appreciate the amazing production quality that often gets overlooked the first time through.
 Some of the episode commentaries will call attention to the level of detail present on screen in each and every scene.
 This fact alone makes repeat viewing of the season three episodes all the more worthwhile.

 While the episodes are spread across all five Blu-ray discs*, each one of them has plenty of extra content to ensure multiple hours of entertainment per disc. (*There’s also the added bonus of episodes on DVD and digital download.)
 The most entertaining might be the extended look at “The Rains of Castamere”, which not only features an extensive behind-the-scenes documentary of the episode’s production, but also multiple mini-featurettes within the video that explore more lore from the world of Westeros.
 There’s even an option to view three versions of the final sequence.